tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * Grouped data can be selected by using the `first` and `last` functions.
 These will return the first group of grouped items and the last group, respectively.

 * When using a `DateTimeIndex`, data can be grouped by date.
-Components of date (i.e. year or month) can be accessed using `index.year` and `index.month`.
+Components of date (i.e., year or month) can be accessed using `index.year` and `index.month`.

   ![Multi_Indexing_Groupby.png](Images/Multi_Indexing_Groupby.png)